The Restructuring Review: Luxembourg

 The district court appoints one or more experts to examine the affairs of the debtor and a judge to supervise the operations.

-The judge will hand down his or her report in the presence of the creditors convened on the date (within 15 days of the request) set by the president of the district court.
-On such date, the creditors are heard, they declare the amount of their claims and decide whether they approve or reject the request for stay of payments.
+The judge will hand down their report in the presence of the creditors convened on the date (within 15 days of the request) set by the president of the district court.
+On such date, the creditors are heard, they declare the amount of their claims, and they decide whether they approve or reject the request for stay of payments.